eriktholmes/eriktholmes/README.md

-# 👋 Hi, I’m Erik Holmes
+# 👋 Hi, I’m Erik

-I’m a mathematician (PhD, algebraic number theory) transitioning into Machine Learning, with a growing focus on **AI interpretability**, **agentic models**, and **LLMs**.
-I love projects that combine mathematical insight with real-world impact, and I’m particularly excited about the frontier of safe and understandable AI systems.
+I am a postdoctoral fellow in number theory/arithmetic statistics and am currently transitioning into industry.
+As a mathematician I have always been drawn to computational exploration and have used Python throughout my research to generate, analyze, visualize data, and generally to build intuition around abstract mathematical objects.
+The more coding/computation that I am exposed to the more I seem to enjoy it and that is one of the many reasons for this transition.

+My current focus is on machine learning where-with the rapid growth of AI-I find myself thinking often about safety and the potential impact on society.
+As such, I am increasingly interested in **interpretability** and **alignment** though I am certainly in an exploratory phase.
+I would love to contribute to safe, understandable AI systems and to apply my research experience in pure math to problems that have an immediate impact.

+### Currently I am:
-- 🔭 Currently working through foundational ML projects like [micrograd](https://github.com/eriktholmes/Zero-to-hero-course/tree/main/episode-1/micrograd) and building toward applied interpretability research
+- 📚 Working through foundational ML, working through, for example projects like [micrograd](https://github.com/eriktholmes/Zero-to-hero-course/tree/main/episode-1/micrograd) and building towards applied interpretability research.
-- 📚 Long-term ML/AI research interests: interpretability, alignment, and AI safety
+- 📈 Long-term ML/AI learning goals/research interests: interpretability, alignment, and AI safety
-- ✍️ Also working on varous [research projects](https://erikholmesmath.com/research.htm) in number theory: many related to geometric properties of lattices and the corresponding distributions.
+- ✍️ Also working on various [research projects](https://erikholmesmath.com/research.htm) related to the *geometry of lattices* in number theory and their distributions.

-- 🎥 Fun fact: I used to work in video production while in grad school and still love storytelling through visuals
+#### 🎥 Fun fact: I worked in video production while in grad school and absolutely love good visual storytellers

 ## 📌 Featured Repositories